May 05, 2021

 Money, Relationships, and Control

 Even in the modern-day dual-income era, one partner in particular often has the financial upper hand.
-Because money and power are so interconnected, this disparity often leads to a toxic dynamic; one partner runs the show, and the other partner gets run.
+Because money and control are so interconnected, this disparity often leads to a toxic dynamic; one partner runs the show, and the other partner gets run.

 This power struggle plays out in ways both explicit and implicit, though the latter—the unspoken and assumed—is what most often shows up.
 Here’s how it tends to play out: the partner with money expects the lower-earning partner to “make up for” their lesser income through, for lack of a better word, “services.”
 The lower earner is expected—again, often implicitly—to drop everything to serve the higher earner’s emotional and physical needs, maintain the house, do all the cooking and cleaning, and take care of any children.
 The lower-earning partner feels he/she/they must constantly show gratitude to the higher earner, and resentment and criticism abounds on both sides.